octokit/octokit-next.js/README.md

 A list of breaking changes compared to latest `@octokit/*` modules

-- Node 16 and other JavaScript runtime environments that lack a global `fetch` are no longer supported out-of-the-box.
+- Node 16 and other JavaScript runtime environments that lack a global [`fetch()` method](https://developer.mozilla.org/en-US/docs/Web/API/fetch) are no longer supported out-of-the-box.
 A `fetch` method such as provided by the [`node-fetch` npm module](https://github.com/node-fetch/node-fetch) can be passed to make Octokit work in these environments.

   For `@octokit-next/core` and other SDKs built upon it you can do this